zchee/neovim-wiki/Installing-Neovim.md

 To be able to use **add-apt-repository** you may need to install software-properties-common:

     sudo apt-get install software-properties-common
+If you're using older versions Ubuntu you have to use:
+    sudo apt-get install python-software-properties

 Run the following commands: